bobypt/bobycomau/_posts/2018-08-22-Containerize-and-deploy-spring-boot-api.md

 # Containerize and deploy spring boot app to aws in 10 mins
-In this tutorial, we will containarize and deploy a simple java spring boot app to aws.
+In this tutorial, we will create a simple spring boot app, containarize it and deploy to aws.
+Goal was to create in 10 mins but it took slightly more than 10 mins :smiley:
+## Demo screencast
+<iframe width="560" height="315" src="https://youtu.be/j-gWUiIimoU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Pre-requisites
  - Java JDK 8 or above